clir/clearnlp-guidelines/getting_started/models.md

                  		 clearnlp-general-en-dep-x.X.jar:\\
                  		 clearnlp-general-en-srl-x.x.jar:more_jar_files...

-#### With Maven
+### With Maven
-All models can be retrieved from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cclearnlp-general-en).

 Add the following lines to your 'pom.xml'.

 		<dependencies>
   		...